gilmoreorless/chuckles/README.md

 ## Examples

-**NOTE:** I built these demos to work in Chrome only, as it’s _currently_ the only browser that supports both the Web Audio API and getting a microphone stream via `navigator.getUserMedia()`
+**NOTE:** I built these demos to work in Chrome only, as it was the only browser at the time that supported both the Web Audio API and getting a microphone stream via `navigator.getUserMedia()`.
+However, it’s been updated to use non-prefixed APIs so it _should_ work in any browser that supports them.

 * [Basic demo][demoBasic] - hard-coded image and mouth co-ordinates
 * [Full demo][demoFull] - upload an image and draw the mouth region yourself